MoonwalkerSwap/Polygon-uikit/README.md

-# 🚀 MoonWalkerSwap UIkit
+# 🚀 Polygon MoonWalkerSwap UIkit

-MoonWalkerSwap UIkit is a set of React components and hooks used to build pages on MoonWalkerSwapswap's apps.
+Polygon MoonWalkerSwap UIkit is a set of React components and hooks used to build pages on MoonWalkerSwap's apps.
 It also contains a theme file for dark and light mode.

 ## Install

-`npm i moonwalkerswap-uikit`
+`npm i polygon-moonwalkerswap-uikit`

 ## Setup